LukeGrahamLandry/franca/devlog.md

 - 57 -> 69. that's all the `.ssa` tests working, with my wasm runtime tho. next step is to make sure they all verify correctly i guess. pretty close: 11 of 69 tests failed.
+- so the question is would i rather do soul crushing truncation adventure or make the c compiler work for wasm? import_c/test/test.fr: 23 of 35 tests failed.
+- confusion about when debug assertions are enabled because when you jit run it uses the compiler's backend to avoid needing to compile it. wasted some time finding where it was asserting because my report_crash wasn't giving me something useful.
+TODO: maybe it gets confused by having multiple threads?
+- vararg call always tries to pass something based on SP even if no args actually passed so since f.slot==0, it didn't load SP and then wasm_push_addr asserted. ooo that helped a lot: 8 of 35 tests failed.
+- it's looking like this might just work immediately for free? just adding more libc stuff to import_wasm/run: strcmp/memcmp/memcpy/strncmp/sprintf/vsprintf.
+1 of 35 tests failed.
+- function.c seems to be the only hard one. there are many (non-overlapping) chunks of calls i can remove that make it work. something doesn't like when a function is too big? but it can't be the backend. most of my programs have some monster functions. maybe im doing leb wrong when a wasm function is too big? but i feel like lengths of data and stuff are always big so that seems unlikely.

 ## (Apr 21) chipping away at wasm tests